Ring (Cardi B song)

-"Ring" is a song recorded by American rapper Cardi B for her debut studio album Invasion of Privacy (2018).
-It featuring vocals from American singer Kehlani.
-It was written by the two said artists, Desmond Dennis, Jordan Thorpe, DeMario Bridges and Nija Charles, along with its producers Needlz and Scribz Riley.
-It debuted at number 28 on the US Billboard Hot 100 the week following the album's release, marking Kehlani's highest-charting song so far.
-It was serviced to rhythmic and urban contemporary radio on August 28, 2018, as the album's fifth and final single.
+"Ring" is a song by American rapper Cardi B featuring American singer Kehlani, from the former's debut studio album Invasion of Privacy (2018).
+It was released on August 28, 2018, through Atlantic as the fifth single from the album.
+It was written by the two artists, Desmond Dennis, Jordan Thorpe, DeMario Bridges and Nija Charles, along with its producers Needlz and Scribz Riley.
+It debuted at number 28 on the US Billboard Hot 100 the week following the album's release, and marked Kehlani's highest-charting song until her song "Folded" reached the top twenty in 2025.
+It was serviced to rhythmic and urban contemporary radio on August 28, 2018, as the album's final single.

 Composition and lyrics

 Described as a "smooth R&B jam" by an AllMusic editor, "Ring" shows the protagonist in a vulnerable situation, as it features themes of heartbreak and jealousy.
 In the lyrics, Cardi expresses frustration at a significant other that stopped contacting her, while holding onto her pride.
 A writer for The Guardian interpreted the lyrics as exploring "the contemporary romantic paranoia that comes from smartphones."